 Clothes lint burns rapidly because of its high surface area

 Clothes lint burns rapidly because it's dry and has high surface area.
-The image at right shows that a sample of lint was almost completely burnt by 18 seconds.
+The image at right shows that a sample of lint that I tested to see how fast it really burns.
+After 2 seconds it was fully aflame.
+By 18 seconds it was almost completely burnt.
 By 45 seconds nothing was left but black ash.
-This means if you're in a survival situation, you might be able to use your own navel lint as tinder to start a fire—something Bear Grylls never considered.
+If you're in a survival situation, you might be able to use a piece of lint, maybe even your own navel lint, as tinder to start a fire—something Bear Grylls never considered.

 If your dryer has a plastic or flexible foil duct (as my contractor at my previous place wanted to use) it's a good time to replace it.
 Use only semirigid or rigid ducts.
 If the dryer vents into a crawlspace or attic, it will likely invalidate your insurance.
 If the duct is long, vapor will condense inside it and attract lint.